sandpeople/sandbox-gui/README.md

 ### Why is a build folder in your repository?
 Isn't this bad practive?

-Yup it it.
+Yup it is.
 But we maybe want to submodule this repo into the main repo, so that everything is in one place and you only have to clone one repo to have all the sources but don't npm to just build the webui to calibrate your kinect cameras.

+### Why is there a .js.map file bigger than >7mb in our build files?

+It's there for debugging reasons.
+The javascript code get's minified and transpiled, to still be able to figure out which line of code is problematic, we need those .map file.
+As long as you don't want to debug any code in production, feel free to not copy that file in your webroot.